A marine construction business focuses on creating structures which will remain submerged, partially submerged, or adjacent to water.

 - Form your Marine Construction Business into a Legal Entity

 - Register your Marine Construction Business for Taxes

 - Open a Business Bank Account & Credit Card

 - Set up Accounting for your Marine Construction Business

 - Get the Necessary Permits & Licenses for your Marine Construction Business

 - Create your Marine Construction Business Website

 - Set up your Business Phone System

-There is more to starting a business than just registering it with the state.
 We have put together this simple guide to starting your Marine Construction Business.
 These steps will ensure that your new business is well planned out, registered properly and legally compliant.